-- 11. Students should be given a reasonable amount of time to make up work missed for an excused/exempt absence.
+- 13. Students should be given a reasonable amount of time to make up work missed for an excused/exempt absence.
+Re-take language should be agreed upon by all teachers who teach the same course and that language is to be followed by all involved in the agreement without exception.
 It is a shared responsibility for the teacher and student to establish a time line to make up missed work.
-This time line should be established within 24 hours of a student's return to class. - 12.
+This time line should be established within 24 hours of a student's return to class.
+District wide re-take policy/procedure for the 2020/2021 school year is currently under discussion in the Curriculum and Assessment Committee. - 14.
 Emergency drill procedures and the building mission statement and expectations should be posted in all classrooms.